— Jul 25, 2015

 This construct in Elixir is used for:

-If you have used RSpec, this is very similar to the hash passed as an optional second argument to describe
+If you have used RSpec, this is very similar to the hash passed as an optional second argument to describe, it, etc.

 So we’ll tag our ExUnit tests and skip them until we’re ready to test the interface!